 Emotional Support – Professional:

-The Gauteng South Region has two CHOC Social Workers and two Social Auxiliary Workers based at the Charlotte Maxeke Johannesburg Academic Hospital (CMJAH) and the Chris Hani Baragwanath Academic Hospital (CHBAH).
-The Eastern Cape Region has two CHOC Social Workers, one based at Frere Hospital in East London and another at PE Provincial Hospital in Port Elizabeth.
-The Free State and Namakwa Region has one CHOC Social Worker based at the Universitas Academic Hospital.
-Northern Region has a child and family support counsellor based at Unitas Hospital and Steve Biko Hospital.
-KwaZulu-Natal has one CHOC Social Worker based at Inkosi Albert Luthuli Academic Hospital and Netcare parklands Hospital.
+CHOC Gauteng South Region has two social workers and two social auxiliary workers.
+One of each are serving Charlotte Maxeke Johannesburg Academic Hospital (CMJAH) and Chris Hani Baragwanath Academic Hospital (CHBAH).
+The Eastern Cape Region has two CHOC social workers, one serving Frere Hospital in East London and another PE Provincial Hospital in Port Elizabeth.
+The Free State and Namakwa Region has one CHOC social worker serving Universitas Academic Hospital.
+The Northern Region has a child and family support counsellor serving both Netcare Unitas Hospital and Steve Biko Academic Hospital.
+KwaZulu-Natal has one CHOC social worker serving both Inkosi Albert Luthuli Central Hospital and Netcare Parklands Hospital.

-The CHOC Interactive Play and Skills programme is an integral part of each patient’s development.
-The lengthy period of time that the children are out of school creates many challenges and due to this we focus on skills and activities to bridge the gap.
+The CHOC Interactive Play Programme focuses on patient skills and educational development.
+This is essential at those hospitals who do not have a hospital school.
+The lengthy period of time that the children are out of school creates many challenges and as such, we focus on skills and activities to bridge the gap.